djma-blog-code/minikube-nginx/README.md

 ## Files of note

-- `/ops/kubernetes/**/*.yaml` Definition files for the kubernetes resources.
-ConfigMaps, Deployments, Service and Ingress
+- `/ops/kubernetes/**/*.ytemplate` Definition files for the kubernetes resources.
+ConfigMaps, Deployments, Service and Ingress.
+Defined as a `ytemplate` file so during ci/cd I can replace environment variables in the yaml files for the stages.

 - `Makefile` The brains of the operation, all the automation macros to build, test and deploy the solution.

 ## Order of Execution